How To Save A Marriage On The Brink Of Divorce

 Take Accountability: Don't blame your spouse for all the wrong things happening to your marriage.
 Marriage consists of two people, and when there's a problem, it's more likely both of you are responsible to some degree.
 Soul search yourself and be honest.
 What have you contributed to the state your marriage is in?
 Once you find the answer, communicate it to your spouse, ask for forgiveness, and change that very thing about you.
 If your spouse admits to you what they've caused, listen to them with no judgment or blame.
 Ensure to them that you hear them, that you're thankful, and that you'll support them in any way possible to help them and your marriage heal.

-Take A Break: Sometimes, just getting away from your partner for a weekend, or even a week or 10 days, will help you gather your thoughts and emotions during this stressful and confusing time.
+Take A Break: If the thought "I want to leave my husband" is troubling your mind, take a break.
+Sometimes, just getting away from your partner for a weekend, or even a week or 10 days, will help you gather your thoughts and emotions during this stressful and confusing time.
 You'll be able to think clearly and independently, focus on yourself, and be able to objectively evaluate the condition of your marriage, including your hurts, regrets, and needs.
 You'll also be in a much better place emotionally when you return to your spouse as you both begin rebuilding your relationship.

 Seek Professional Help: Accepting that your marriage is struggling and being honest with yourself is crucial.
 Seeking professional help both individually and as a couple from a mental health professional can be a tremendous asset for your marriage's survival.
 There could be issues that have not been dealt with, which could be a contributing factor.
 A mental health professional can also give you additional helpful ways to rebuild and strengthen your marriage based on the information you give them.
 Unfortunately, many married couples who can benefit from mental health services delay or avoid seeking help because they see it as a sign of weakness or feel embarrassed to admit their marriage is on the brink of divorce.